mmcdaris/ansiblefest-2014-notes/README.md

 [notes](https://github.com/mmcdaris/ansiblefest-2014-notes/blob/master/michael-dehaan-news-community.md)

-### Cumulus Networks - Ansible & Cumulus
-**author:** J.R.
-Rivers CEO
-> Cumulus’s J.R.
-Rivers will present about the changing face of network automation,
-> focusing on how Ansible’s SSH-based management and Cumulus’s native-Linux interface
-> work so well together to make networking painless to configure and extremely powerful.

 ### Telescope.tv - Breaking Up With Your Datacenter
 **author:** John Weatherford and Iain Wright
 > Telescope.tv powers voting behind some of the world’s most popular TV shows,